-We expect that the amount of our total commissions will continue to grow as a result of our increased revenues related to the growth of our fleet and charter hire rates.
+We expect that the amount of our total commissions will decrease due to decreased charter hire rates and revenues.

 Vessel Operating Expenses

 Vessel operating expenses include crew wages and related costs, the cost of insurance, expenses relating to repairs and maintenance, the cost of spares and consumable stores, tonnage taxes and other miscellaneous expenses.
 Our vessel operating expenses, which generally represent fixed costs, have historically increased as a result of the enlargement of our fleet.
 We expect these expenses to increase further as a result of the enlargement of our fleet.
 Other factors beyond our control, some of which may affect the shipping industry in general, including, for instance, developments relating to market prices for insurance, may also cause these expenses to increase.